fortrabbit/blog/video-symfony2-on-fortrabbit.md

 ---

-title: "Symfony2 on fortrabbit"
+title: Symfony2 on fortrabbit
 author: fl
 published: true
-excerpt: "This video shows you how easy it is to set up Symfony on fortrabbit."
+excerpt: This video shows you how easy it is to set up Symfony on fortrabbit.
 created: 2012-11-01
+tags:
+  - webdev
 ---

 This is the fifth video of our screen-cast series where we are showing off our worst practices of PHP development & deployment on our sophisticated hosting platform.
 This is our in-official contribution to the [Symfony Live Event 2012](http://berlin2012.live.symfony.com/) here in Berlin.